-- (3) Boundaries indicated as following shorelines of ponds and lakes shall be construed to follow such shorelines and, in the event of change in the shoreline, shall be construed as moving with the actual shoreline. - (4) Boundaries indicated as following center lines of streams shall be construed to follow such center lines and, in the event of change in the center line, shall be construed as moving with the actual center line. - (5) Where district boundaries are not indicated as approximately following the items above, or is not designated on the Zoning Map, the boundary line shall be determined by the use of the scale designated on the Town Zoning Map. - B. In the event that none of the above rules are applicable, or in the event that further clarification or definition is considered necessary or appropriate, the location of a district boundary shall be determined by the Zoning Board of Appeals.
+- (5) Boundaries indicated as following center lines of streams shall be construed to follow such center lines and, in the event of change in the center line, shall be construed as moving with the actual center line. - (6) Where district boundaries are not indicated as approximately following the items above, or is not designated on the Zoning Map, the boundary line shall be determined by the use of the scale designated on the Town Zoning Map. - (7) In the event that none of the above rules are applicable, or in the event that further clarification or definition is considered necessary or appropriate, the location of a district boundary shall be determined by the Zoning Board of Appeals.